Digital Difference – On Premise LED Signs and Digital Billboards

 On premise LED signs and digital billboards are also operated with different software.
 Watchfire’s on premise signs use a proprietary software that serves as a content creation tool as well as a scheduler and sign diagnostics portal.
 Our on premise customers can use installed software called Ignite OP, or a cloud-based option called Ignite OPx.
 Both include our EasyArt library, but Ignite OPx is recommended if the business will be managing multiple locations.
 Billboard operators also manage multiple locations, but because they are reselling the space on their billboards, the software they use has more features to help them manage inventory and service their advertisers.
 For this reason, Watchfire digital billboards use Ignite OA, a cloud-based solution that helps operators schedule campaigns across multiple billboards, grant advertiser access, view occupancy and availability and generate POP reports.
 New features like proposal generation tools, workflow rules and contract management became available in 2017.

 All Watchfire digital sign products have some core similarities too.
-Both on premise led signs and digital billboards are manufactured in our Danville, Ill. factory.
-They feature solid weld, heavy walled aluminum cabinets, fully encapsulated modules and battle-tested designs that provide years of worry-free operation.
+They both feature solid weld, heavy walled aluminum cabinets, fully encapsulated modules and battle-tested designs that provide years of worry-free operation.
 Both are supported in-house, where our service, engineering, software and manufacturing teams work together under one roof.
 Their differences are subtle but important and we are proud to produce top quality digital signage that is designed to meet each customer’s specific needs.